LumiSpy/lumispy/doc/source/user_guide/metadata_structure.rst

 blazing_wavelength
     type: int

-    Wavelength that the grating blaze is optimized for in 'nm'.
+    Wavelength that the grating blaze is optimized for in nm.

 Filters
 -------